liamliddy/Customer-Behavior-Analysis--Data-Augmentation/README.md

 ### **2. Data Augmentation**
 - Built a custom Python script to generate synthetic customer records.
+  - Increased the sample size of dataset to simulate more customer data.
 - Applied a **stochastic noise algorithm** (±5–10%) to:
   - Age
   - Income